Anubhab-Dey/Stock-Market-Data-Visualization-Dashboard/README.md

 - **Framework**: Uses Dash for backend logic and interactivity.
 - **Charts**: Line charts visualize historical stock price trends.
 - **Interactivity**: Features like dropdowns and sliders enable users to select different stocks and timeframes.
-- **Additional Visuals**: Includes a heatmap for stock correlation and a table for key performance metrics.
+- **Additional Visuals**: Includes a heatmap for stock correlation.

 ## Getting Started